nazavode/nazavode.github.io/content/post/python-visitor-singledispatch.md

 ## The Visitor pattern

-The point of the [Visitor][visitor-pattern] is to cope with a hierarchical structure of types where you want all of them to support some new behavior.
+The point of the [Visitor][visitor-pattern] is to cope with a hierarchical structure of types where you want all of them to support some new behaviour.
 This is especially valuable when the types have been defined by someone else in a piece of code that you can't (or you're not supposed to) change.
-Moreover, even if you *could* change it, you *shouldn't* just because *isolating data from algorithms is always a good thing* and prevents you ending up with *behemoth classes* with a countless number of operations (also the *S* in [SOLID][SOLID] is a thing *you want* in your design).
+Moreover, even if you *could* change it, you *shouldn't* just because *isolating data from algorithms is always a good thing* and prevents you ending up with *behemoth classes* with a countless number of operations (of course the *S* in [SOLID][SOLID] is a thing *you want* in your design, right?).

 Let's assume we have a trivial object hierarchy: